sposetti/TestDocs/prerequisites.md

 | <code>HADOOP_GROUP</code> | A common group shared by services.
 For example, <code>hadoop</code>.

-The following table describes the directories for install, configuration, data, processes and logs based on the Hadoop Services you plan to install.
+The following table describes the directories for install, configuration, data, process IDs and logs based on the Hadoop Services you plan to install.

 <pre>
 For your conveinence, we are providing <a href="./scripts/directories.sh">directories.sh</a> script for setting